BlackBerry encouraged by early Z10 sales, CEO says

+Gunfire, explosions heard outside Resorts World Manila - CNN Philippines on Twitter

+LONDON, June 1 Gunfire and explosions have been heard outside the Resorts World hotel in Manila, CNN Philippines reported on its Twitter feed.

-WATERLOO, Ontario BlackBerry (BB.TO) has gotten its new touchscreen mobile device on store shelves in more than 20 countries and is very encouraged by the traction that the smartphone is gaining, Chief Executive Thorsten Heins said on Thursday.
+WATERLOO, Ontario, March 7 BlackBerry has gotten its new touchscreen mobile device on store shelves in more than 20 countries and is very encouraged by the traction that the smartphone is gaining, Chief Executive Thorsten Heins said on Thursday.

 The company's Z10, the first in a line of smartphones powered by the new BlackBerry 10 operating system, is on sale in the UK, Canada, Germany, Indonesia, India, the United Arab Emirates and South Africa, among other countries.
 Launches in other countries are coming soon, said Heins.